17frankj/17frankj/README.md

-- 👋 Hi, I’m @17frankj
+I’m Joshua Frank
+  - An Aspiring SoftWare Developer

-- 👀 I’m interested in java, c++, python, and unreal engine
+I’m interested in java, C++, python, Any Object Orianted Language Really, and unreal engine 5
-- 🌱 I’m currently learning java and python
+- I’m currently learning java, python, C, and C++ at the University of Pittsburgh

-- 💞️ I’m looking to collaborate on unreal engine projects
-- 📫 How to reach me my email is best, 17joshuafrank@gmail.com
+How to reach me
+  - 17joshuafrank@gmail.com
+  - JOF91@pitt.edu

 <!---
 17frankj/17frankj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.